aridjayarecipes/cutesrecipes.web.app/content/post/2412-steps-to-prepare-perfect-cuban-black-beans-and-rice.md

 1. Prepare 2 tsp cumin

 Black Beans and Rice is a tasty Cuban recipe, with chicken broth, white rice, garlic, cumin, cayenne pepper and black beans.
 Black Beans and Rice is a great side dish, and can be served up with burritos, enchiladas, tacos, and more.
-If this is your first time making dinner or you&#39;re trying to teach. &#34;The Cuban-style black beans and rice were tasty and a simple recipe to prepare and cook.
+If this is your first time making dinner or you&#39;re trying to teach.
+"The Cuban-style black beans and rice were tasty and a simple recipe to prepare and cook.
 The majority of black bean dishes can be split into two groups: beans with rice and without it.

 <!--inarticleads2-->